Understanding Squatters Rights In Connecticut

 Proving Continuous And Exclusive Possession: Essential Elements For A Successful Claim

-Additionally, it proves that the squatter has only used the property for their own purposes, not sharing it or letting anyone else use it.
-Evidence like utility bills, mail delivery records, or witness statements can be used to show this.
+This also proves the renter has only used the land for their own purposes and has not shared it or let anyone else use it.
+Energy bills, records of when the mail was delivered, or statements from witnesses can all be used to show this.

 Limitations And Exceptions: Properties Exempt From Squatters Rights Claims In Connecticut

-Some of these exceptions are commercial properties, properties owned by the government, and properties that have been empty or abandoned for more than a year.
+This rule doesn’t apply to commercial properties, government-owned properties, or properties that have been empty or abandoned for more than a year.

-Property owners need to know about these rules so they can protect their rights and stay out of trouble with the law if squatters move in.
+If squatters move in, landowners need to know these rules to protect their rights and stay out of problems with the law.

 The Impact Of Property Ownership Records On Squatter’s Rights Cases